Pruning mistakes – 5 common errors and how to avoid them, according to a garden expert

 Most deciduous trees (those that lose their leaves at the end of summer) are pruned when they are dormant, from fall to late winter, just before their leaf buds start to swell and open up.

 The exception to this rule are trees that are affected by silver leaf disease, and they include plums and gages, apricots and peach trees, almonds and members of the cherry tree family.
 Silver leaf is a fungal disease caused by Chondrostereum purpureum.
-It infects through pruning wounds and the spores are at their most active in fall and winter, meaning it is best to prune the most susceptible varieties in summer.
+It infects through pruning wounds and the spores are at their most active in fall and winter, meaning it is recommended to not prune in spring and instead prune the most susceptible varieties in summer.

 Should any of your trees contract the disease, which causes a silver sheen on the foliage, dark stains within the wood when it is cut, and finally bracket fungi on dead branches, you should remove the diseased wood back to healthy growth.
 Dispose of the diseased wood immediately and disinfect cutting tools thoroughly.
 Never shred diseased wood, add it to your home compost heap or use it as a mulch as this will help to spread disease to other plants.